vedph/cod-layout-view/README.md

 - testing: use VSCode extensions or just `npm run test`.

 ## Model

-Codicological layout formulas services and view web component in a framework-independent Typescript library.
-This library contains services and models representing manuscript layout formulas, and is a generalization inspired by [Cadmus codicology layout formulas](https://github.com/vedph/cadmus-codicology-shell/blob/master/projects/myrmidon/cadmus-codicology-ui/src/lib/services/cod-layout.service.ts).

-Such formulas are text strings which represent in a compact way the size and gridlines of a manuscript page.
-We give a list of vertical gridlines, with the span between each of them, from top to bottom; and a list of horizontal gridlines, with the span between each of them, from left to right.
-Once we virtually draw these lines, we get a grid which defines the various layout areas.
-A specific label tags those areas designed to contain text.
-Other areas are used for empty areas like margins, or for areas designed for special purposes, like holding initials.

 Some generic models are used whatever the formula: